A picture of diseased lungs.

 These are used to help relieve symptoms.
 Your doctor may prescribe a bronchodilator to open your airway to address breathing issues and help relieve coughing.
 Corticosteroid drugs inhaled as aerosol spray may help with shortness of breath.
 Antibiotics may be used to treat any bacterial infection that may be present.

-For emphysema that is the result of alpha-1-antitrypsin deficiency emphysema, Glassia, an alpha1-proteinase inhibitor (a protein) is an injection that may be prescribed by the doctor.
+For emphysema which is the result of alpha-1-antitrypsin deficiency emphysema, Glassia, an alpha1-proteinase inhibitor (a protein) is an injection that may be prescribed by the doctor.
 The protein helps prevent the breakdown of lung tissue due to the genetic condition.
 This is a medication used approximately once a week.

 Oxygen Therapy